Development of candidate management interventions to reduce foetal and calf loss

-This project will involve University of Queensland, Department of Agriculture and Fisheries, AusVet, Department of Primary Industry and Resources, NT, University New England and industry collaborators.
-An industry reference group will work with the project team to conduct a combination of desk-top research, industry consultation and methods testing that will together constitute Phase 1 of a program over at least 5 years aiming to produce practical guidelines for sustaining low foetal and calf loss.
+This project involved University of Queensland, Department of Agriculture and Fisheries, AusVet, Department of Primary Industry and Resources, NT, University New England and industry collaborators.
+An industry reference group worked with the project team to conduct a combination of desk-top research, industry consultation and methods testing that together would constitute Phase 1 of a program over at least 5 years aiming to produce practical guidelines for sustaining low foetal and calf loss.

 - Develop an industry reference group to provide strategic guidance for this project and subsequent projects.

 - Review current knowledge and understanding of the causes of foetal and calf loss for immediate application of best practice, and to identify candidate interventions for research by:

 - Further epidemiological analysis of existing datasets (Cash Cow, Beef CRC etc)